PeoplePlusAI/ConsumeWise/README.md

 ## Volunteer & Contribute

 Interested in volunteering or contributing to the project?
-Refer to the [Volunteer page](#) for more information or check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.
+Refer to the [Volunteer page](https://peopleplus.ai/volunteer) for more information or check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.

 ## About Us

 **People+AI** connects doers, dreamers, tinkerers, and innovators with ideas and resources to build an ecosystem that can empower a billion people to reach their potential.
-[Learn more](#).
+[Learn more](https://peopleplus.ai/).

 ---

 **Made with ♥️ for 🇮🇳 by Team People+AI**

----

-This structure aligns well with GitHub practices, including documentation, issue tracking, and contribution guidelines.